Sheikh Hasina: Personal life

+Hasina with her daughter Saima and son Joy, visiting the Padma Bridge in 2022.

 In 1968, Hasina married M. A. Wazed Miah (1942–2009), a Bangladeshi physicist, writer, and chairman of the Bangladesh Atomic Energy Commission.
 After her marriage, she adopted the name Wazed from her husband's name.
 (Note: After her marriage, her passport name was Hasina Sheikh Wazed.)
 They have a son, Sajeeb Wazed Joy, and a daughter, Saima Wazed.
 Saima's father-in-law is a former minister of Expatriates' Welfare and Overseas Employment and LGRD, Khandaker Mosharraf Hossain.
 Hasina's only living sibling, Sheikh Rehana, served as the adviser of Tungipara upazila unit Awami League in Gopalganj in 2017.
 Hasina's niece (and Sheikh Rehana's daughter) is Tulip Siddiq, a British Labour Party politician and elected Member of Parliament.
 Siddiq was City Minister but has since resigned.

-During her political career, Sheikh Hasina has survived a total of 19 assassination attempts.
-She suffers from a hearing impairment as a result of injuries sustained during the 2004 grenade attack.
-Given the violent history of brutal assassination of Sheikh Mujib family in 1975, and later attempts to assassinate Sheikh Hasina and very high security risk towards the immediate Mujib family members, in 2015, she and her children were given lifelong protection by the government of Bangladesh through the Special Security Force.
+Sheikh Hasina has survived a total of 19 assassination attempts.
+She experiences hearing loss as a result of injuries sustained during the 2004 grenade attack.
+Given the history of assassination of the Sheikh Mujib family in 1975, and later attempts to assassinate Sheikh Hasina and very high security risk towards the immediate Mujib family members, in 2015, she and her children were given lifelong protection by the government of Bangladesh through the Special Security Force.
 Practice of extending such security protection is not rare for persons with high security risk to their lives.
 The government also announced free utilities (fuel, water, telephone) and medical treatment for life for her and her family.
 However, the interim government decided to cancel this law.
-Then on 9 September 2024, an ordinance was issued repealing this law.
+Then on 9 September 2024, an ordinance was issued that repealed this law.